 - The target Android Device should be powered by Android OS.

 - OTG USB cable for establishing a connection.

 - A one-click rooting script for the Android Device which you are going to root.

-After you have collected all the above, it’s time to start the process of rooting of your Android device using another Android device.
+After you have collected all of the above, it’s time to start the process of rooting for your Android device using another Android device.